JafarAbdi/mujoco_wasm/README.md

 This repo is a fork of @stillonearth 's starter repository, adding tons of functionality and a comprehensive example scene.

+For cloning additional assets (such as those in `menagerie`), use `git clone --recursive ...` when cloning to include submodules

 ### [See the Live Demo Here](https://zalo.github.io/mujoco_wasm/)

 ### [See a more Advanced Example Here](https://kzakka.com/robopianist/)